Last Updated on April 6, 2022 by Anne-Marie

 Check out my Best Gluten Free Products List to find more terrific gluten free baking products!

 Fruit filling: I used two kinds of store brand fruit filling for pie – tart cherry and white peach just to have variety in the pictures.
 You may want to do that for your party or cookie swap.

 However, for the sugar cookie cups recipe, you only need one 22-ounce jar of fruit filling.

-You can also use my Easy & Healthy Apple Pie Filling to make apple pie cookie cups.
-Just remember to puree the filing so it’s easy to pipe it into the cookie cups.
+Use my apple pie filling recipe to make apple pie cookie cups or my strawberry sauce recipe to make strawberry cookie cups.
+Just puree the fruit filing so it’s easy to pipe it into the cookie cups.

 No brandy?
 Don’t have any brandy “holiday up” your sugar cookie cup filling?
 You can substitute masala wine, cognac, an orange liquor for brandy.

 Or skip the liquor if you don’t imbibe or don’t feel comfortable putting alcohol in something the kids may be eating.

 Shaping the cookie cups: Use the back of a round metal teaspoon to shape the sugar cookie cups.
 I found that I had to re-press the sugar cookie cups when they come out of the oven, so my metal teaspoon started to get hot!

 If you have a metal teaspoon, be careful not to burn yourself.
 If you have a plastic teaspoon, be careful not to melt it!

 If you have a mortar and pestle, the pestle may work just as well.
 (Mine was too thick.)